phetsims/vector-addition/doc/implementation-notes.md

 * Each vector set has one vector (c&#8407; or f&#8407;) whose computation depends on which equation is selected, see [EquationType](https://github.com/phetsims/vector-addition/blob/main/js/equations/model/EquationTypes.ts).
 * Equation coefficients can be changed using spinners.
-* Vectors cannot be added to or removed from the graph.
+* Vectors cannot be added to or removed from the scene.
 * Vectors cannot be rotated or scaled via direct manipulation.
 They must be indirectly rotated/scaled using the spinners for base vectors and equations.